Frequently asked Questions

 - We will recognize at least one outstanding volunteer or friend per year in the newsletter and other media.
 We may from time to time issue a call for nominations.
 If you would like to nominate someone, please send a message to email@example.com

-- All members will receive a card with a member number, starting from 1.
-There may be naming opportunities for major donors, such as the opportunity to name a new variety of rice.
+- There may be naming opportunities for major donors, such as the opportunity to name a new variety of rice.

 - We may in the future offer a certificate or degree program.
 Student volunteers may be eligible to receive volunteer credit or internship units.